Coriander Corner logo

 Sha Cha Chicken

-We were introduced to this Sha Cha Chicken recipe recently and we couldn’t believe how quick and easy it was to make a restaurant-quality dish like this - the seafood and spicy undertones of the Sha Cha sauce makes this dish truly delicious.
+We discovered Sha Cha chicken recently and we couldn’t believe how quick and easy it was to make a restaurant-quality dish like this.

 Cuisine